 So, with this in mind, we wanted to go through 4 of our favourite historical hotspots in Manchester, which also happen to be some of the oldest in the city…

-With a history that can be traced all the way back to the 7th century, the Manchester Cathedral is one of the most impressive and oldest historical buildings in the city.
+With a history that can be traced all the way back to the 7th century, the Manchester Cathedral is one of the most impressive and oldest buildings in Manchester city.
 It’s one of 15 Grade 1 listed buildings, having been established since 1847.